-OUR FALL EMT CLASS IS RESERVED FOR LAW ENFORCEMENT OFFICERS ONLY.
+OUR SPRING EMT CLASS IS RESERVED FOR LAW ENFORCEMENT OFFICERS ONLY.

-The EMT program is the entry-level 140 hour training program meeting two nights per week.
+The LEO EMT program is the entry-level 140 hour training program meeting on Tuesdays from 9 am-5 pm weekly.
 Students who successfully complete this program are eligible to take the National Registry of EMTs examination and subsequently apply for state licensure.
 The EMT course is a pre-requisite for the Advanced EMT and Paramedic programs.

 Emergency Medical Services (EMS) offers an exciting and challenging health-care career for individuals interested in providing emergency care in the pre-hospital setting.
 EMT licensure qualifies the student for an entry-level position as an emergency care provider with municipal and private ambulance services as well as some hospital emergency departments.
 The growing recognition of the EMT as a professional member of the health-care team has expanded career opportunities for graduates.
 EMT are the cornerstone of EMS in the United States.